Upper School English

 English

 How do the stories that we write change when we know that they will be interpreted visually and audibly?
 In this course, students will craft compelling narratives written in the form of scripts.
-This class will also collaborate with Video Production.
-Together, we will view and critique film and brainstorm and workshop ideas, and students […]
+Together, we will view and critique film and brainstorm and workshop ideas With an emphasis on dialogue and indirect characterization, students will learn

 Short Stories